Make the Most of Your Time at Disney World by Using These Tips

 1. Location and Proximity to Favorite Destinations

-Each DVC resort is located near different Disney attractions, and your preferences will help determine the best fit.
+Each DVC resort is situated near different Disney attractions, and your preferences will help determine the best fit for you.

 - Walt Disney World (Florida): Consider Polynesian Villas, Beach Club Villas, or Bay Lake Tower for easy access to Magic Kingdom or EPCOT.